abhi62/hadoop-RatingCount/README.md

 # hadoop-RatingCount
 Basic Code to Count Rating
 #
-Copy and past The U.data in your main work space of your ide
+Copy and past  U.data(file name) in your main work space of your ide